Febelin/Febelin.github.io/_pages/about.md

 News
 ======
+* [03/2025] Awarded a research grant of **$24,396** by the Consumer Protection Grant Committee, serving as Co-Principal Investigator.
+The project runs from June 2025 to June 2026.
+* [09/2024] I started my PhD program in Media Studies at the University of Oregon, focusing on platform governance, data privacy, and digital surveillance.
 * [05/2023] I have passed the [NPDP (New Product Development Professional)](https://www.pdma.org/)certification exam.
 * [07/2022] As the main drafter, I lead the formulation of the national industry standard Technical Requirements of Software Defined Perimeter (SDP) for Telecommunication Network
 * [07/2021] As a key member and project manager, I undertook the development of 5G Internet of Things (IoT) security products.